Introduction

 Data Analysis

 After receiving all the available data from the respondents, a process of sorting them out ensued.
-Questionnaires from those health care professionals who have wider medical experiences were sorted out separately from those of new entrants into the field.
+Questionnaires from those healthcare professionals who have wider medical experiences were sorted out separately from those of new entrants into the field.
 It is important to note that although there is a variety of data collection methods such as interviews and observations, this study only relied on the questionnaires (King & Horrocks, 2010).
 The documented results of the interviews were also tabulated as well.
 While grouping out the questionnaires from the experienced members of staff, due diligence was paid to the relationship of their years of experience and the ease with which they embraced new tools and technologies (Armoni, 2002, p.
 23).

-The other group of questionnaires that were answered by the health professional who were new in the field also portrayed a number of variability.
+The other group of questionnaires that were answered by the health professionals who were new in the field also portrayed a number of variability.
 In this group, a total of fifty nurses who were new entrants in the field were sampled and issued with questionnaires.
 The questionnaires were designed to test several nursing skills possessed by the new nurses.
 The results showed that out of the one hundred sampled nurses, thirty of them admitted to lack patient care skills.
-But a whooping seventy two of them conferred that they are not well conversant with some or all of the technological skills needed to enhance their performance within the hospital.
-Meanwhile only ten of the fresh recruits lacked adequate communication skills needed to handle patients and colleagues.
+But a whooping seventy-two of them conferred that they are not well conversant with some or all of the technological skills needed to enhance their performance within the hospital.
+Meanwhile, only ten of the fresh recruits lacked adequate communication skills needed to handle patients and colleagues.
 Surprisingly, only eight nurses admitted to be devoid of resource management skills.

-The other crucial pieces of information, which could not be collected using the questionnaire alone due to the uniqueness of the hospital set up, were captured through the use of opcare, tracheotomy care and infection control techniques.
+The other crucial pieces of information, which could not be collected using the questionnaire alone due to the uniqueness of the hospital set-up, were captured through the use of opcare, tracheotomy care and infection control techniques.

 Discussions

-The results of this study portray an insightful picture of the exact state of affairs within this hospital set up.
+The results of this study portray an insightful picture of the exact state of affairs within this hospital set-up.
 To begin with, in the first group, about one third of the doctors possessed the relevant knowledge on how to operate a Continuous VCG machine.
 For a military hospital where quite a number of patients are likely to experience heart diseases due to their nature of assignments, this is a worrying figure.
 However, it was encouraging to find out that almost fifty per cent of all doctors in this medical facility could fairly handle Cardiovascular Function Analyzer (CFA).

 The same percentage was demonstrated of Heart Rate Variability (HRV).
 Again, this makes the patients of heart attack, stress and depression a lucky lot.
 This spells fortune for patients with blood viscosity, sclerosis coefficient, arterial compliance and cardiac output.
 The shocking part of this study was the realization that the Signal Averaged ECG (SA-ECG) could only be handled by an eighth of the doctors.
 Indeed this explains why deaths related to cardiac arrests are frequently reported in this military hospital.
 There needs to be put in place strategies to offer training and educational courses to doctors in this responsive (American Holistic Nurses’ Association, 2009).